Content Siloing for E-commerce: Product + Content Integration Strategy

 Placement: After introducing the main solution

-Placed within Recipe #1 (the featured recipe that starts the guide).
-Readers who are already convinced can buy immediately.
+Example: Placed within Recipe #1, the featured recipe that opens the guide.
+Readers who are already convinced can buy immediately without having to scroll to the end.

 CTA #2: Mid-Content (50–60% scroll depth)